SFU-CMPT-201/.github/profile/README.md

 * If someone is looking to purchase *one* book on systems programming, this book is that book.
 * A lot of the course materials are based on this book.
 * This book is *almost* required.
 There are two reasons why it is almost.
-    * The book covers much more than this course covers.
+    * The book covers much more than what this course covers.
     * The book is not inexpensive.
 * If there is a student struggling with the materials of this course, it is recommended to purchase this book and read along.